Explore Responsibly at Montana’s Trailhead.

 - Keep a safe distance from wildlife, too.

 For more information about the Montana Aware program, go to VISITMT.COM.

-For more traveler information and prevention tips, we encourage you to seek the most current information from the following sources: Montana is now in Phase 2 of the state’s reopening plan.
+For more traveler information and prevention tips, we encourage you to seek the most current information from the following sources.

 - Illness Prevention